bojand/fsto-2018-grpc/slides.md

 ???

-- As our systems grew and evolved, to overcome the challenges of scale we started breaking up the monolith into microservices
+- As our systems grew and evolved, to overcome the challenges of scale both technically and organizationally we started breaking up the monolith into microservices
 - A single PHP application became a number of different services written in Pyton, Java, Node.js, Go and others.
-- Our system's architecture has drastically changed over the past dozen decades.
+- Our systems' architecture has drastically changed over the past decade or so.

 ---

 # PRESENT DAY

 - Complex polyglot distributed computing landscape
-- Systems and applications need to communicate
-- Almost everything provides an API
+- "API-First"

 .center[
   <img src="/img/how.png">

-  **How do apps communicate?**
-  **How do we build APIs?**
 ]

 ???

-Today we live in a complex polyglot distributed computing landspace where everything needs to comunicate and interact with each other.
-So how do our systems interact in the new API-first reality?
+Today we live in a complex polyglot distributed computing landspace where numerous services and applications needs to interact with each other.
+So how do all these different components communicate in this new API-first reality?

 ---